Eufrausino/Cavernas-PAA/README.md

 ---
 ## Licença

-Nosso Software tem liceça MIT, ou seja ... podem copiar
+Nosso Software tem liceça MIT - Aberto